Campus Resources:

 Center for Community Partnerships (CCP)

-The Center for Community Partnerships is all about breaking the barriers to access and full inclusion in higher education, employment, the home, and the community.
+The Center for Community Partnerships supports access and success in higher education, employment, the home, and the community.
 It is home to seven programs serving a wide range of populations with diverse needs and interests:

 - Opportunities for Post-Secondary Success (OPS) – A support program for college students with disabilities